A look at different pricing strategies a firm may use to try and increase profitability, market share and gain greater brand loyalty.

 - Psychological pricing.
 Setting price at important psychological levels to trigger purchase, e.g. selling good at £9.99 to make it appear cheaper.
 Some firms use reverse psychology and charge exact prices, e.g. clothes for £40 to indicate quality rather than cheapness.

 - Premium decoy pricing.
-Where a firm sets the price of one good deliberately high to encourage demand for lower price. e.g. a car company may bring out a top of the range sports car, which is very expensive to make the general brand more attractive.
+Where a firm sets the price of one good deliberately high to encourage demand for a lower price. e.g. a car company may bring out a top of the range sports car, which is very expensive to make the general brand more attractive.

 - Pay what you want.
 A situation where consumers are left free to decide how much to pay, e.g. restaurants cafe where there is no cost – only tipping.
 When music companies release a new recording and ask for donations.